DarthXerox/SimpleGameEngine/README.md

 #Hide Your Way Out
-Before actuall creating the game, I'm gonna revise some OpenGL basics
+Before actually creating the game,
+I'm gonna revise how some OpenGL basics are done in C#